 Much has been published about the borders of the State of Israel, concerning their determination and establishment and their changes over more than a century (Braver 1988, 2014; Biger 2018; Newman 2020 among others).
 This research literature informs the teaching of the subject, but this article does not discuss border studies.
 Rather, this article delves into the subject of teaching about borders.
 The first part relates to existing curricula and textbooks, the continuation of this paper will present what is happening in the actual teaching the subject in secondary school's classrooms.
 A study conducted in 2011 by William Miles on the topic of border teaching in Israel concluded that many teachers feel uncomfortable and avoid geopolitical issues.
 The researcher concluded that the textbooks on borders contain confusing and contradictory messages.
 It was also recommended that sophisticated and multi-layered typology was needed (Miles 2011).

-The starting point for teaching the subject of borders is that in Israel it is impossible to accept the boundaries as a matter of course.
-They are a subject that is controversial, expresses conflict and requires negotiation both between Israel and its neighbours and within Israel.
-Teaching a subject that is uncertain and temporary is problematic and challenging (Bar-Gal 1993); it requires teacher training and preparation for the teaching of the topic in advance.
+In the ninth-grade curriculum, just two hours of instruction The starting point for teaching the subject of borders is are planned for the subject of Israel's borders.
+The content that in Israel it is impossible to accept the boundaries as a required of those teaching this topic includes various matter of course.
+They are a subject that is controversial, terms: the borders of the country (The "Land of Israel") expresses conflict and requires negotiation both between and the borders of the state ("The State of Israel") which Israel and its neighbours and within Israel.
+Teaching a are not the same terms in Hebrew, as they involve a deep subject that is uncertain and temporary is problematic political and historical meaning.
+Teaching the borders of and challenging (Bar-Gal 1993); it requires teacher Israel today, and lastly, changes in the borders' lines.
+As training and preparation for the teaching of the topic in mentioned, only two hours are recommended for these complex terms and topics. advance.